 Value for Customers

-Value for customers.
 We are a reliable partner for our clients and aim to deliver our services without jeopardizing stakeholder interests.
 We offer services under terms that do not compromise our independent professional judgment and aim to create optimal value for clients.
-We focus on continuously improving our services through investment in our knowledge base and the development of employee competencies.
 We are transparent with clients about conflicts of interest that could emerge during the execution of our services.

-Monitoring and accountability.
-Every two years, Arcadis employees complete online compliance training (also performed in 2014) aimed at increasing awareness of Arcadis’ Business Principles and values.
-This training specifically addresses issues like corruption, collusion, bribery and other risks that our employees may be exposed to.
-The last round of compliance training for all staff was completed in 2014.
+We require all our people to sign off on and comply with the AGBP.
+In addition, every two years Arcadis employees complete online compliance training aimed at increasing awareness of our AGBP and values.
+This training specifically addresses issues like corruption, bribery, and other risks to which our employees may be exposed.
+In 2017, 97% of all employees passed the AGBP training and test (2016: 94%).
+The next round of compliance training for all our employees will be organized in 2018.

-Arcadis monitors compliance with the Business Principles in all operating companies on a quarterly basis.
-Management of operating companies certifies compliance through a Letter of Representation.
-Employees are not held responsible for the loss of work resulting from compliance.
+Arcadis monitors compliance with the AGBP in all regions on a quarterly basis.
+Regional management certifies compliance through an annual Document of Representation.
+Arcadis will not hold employees accountable for any loss of business resulting from compliance with the AGBP.

-In 2014, 64 alleged breaches or “near misses” of the Arcadis General Business Principles were reported to the Arcadis Corporate Compliance Committee, all of which were investigated, while seventeen cases pending from before 2014 were also still under investigation during the year.
-In total 59 investigations were concluded.
-Most of the cases related to corruption / bribery / unreasonable gifts & hospitality, followed by inappropriate behavior.
-Company-wide, we had four dismissals on grounds related to breaches of the General Business Principles.
+In 2017, a number of 76 alleged breaches or near misses of the Arcadis General Business Principles was reported to the Arcadis Corporate Compliance Committee, all of which were investigated or advised upon (2016: 99).
+24 referrals from before 2017 were also still under investigation during the year.
+Inappropriate behavior (employmentrelated) was the category with the most referrals.
+Violation of the AGBP may lead to sanctions, up to and including discharge.
+Company-wide, we had five dismissals on grounds related to breaches of the General Business Principles.

 We own the responsibility to sustain our world and society in a balanced way, with the health, safety and well-being of people and stakeholders central to all we do.Health & Safety